 Three thoughts on the effect on RPs’ land-led schemes from the changes:

 - speeding up the planning process obviously helps delivery

-- increase in the threshold could paradoxically help RPs by increasing value of smaller sites and thus increasing cross-subsidy for affordable units
+- increase in the threshold could paradoxically help RPs by increasing the value of smaller sites and thus increasing cross-subsidy for affordable units

-Consultation on the White Paper has now closed, but some commentators say legislation may not happen until 2024 – an Election year!
+Consultation on the White Paper has now closed, but some commentators say legislation may not happen until 2024 – an election year!

 This article expands on topics covered in our recent social housing webinar.
 This can be watched in full on Birketts’ YouTube page.

 If you would like to discuss any of the matters covered above in further detail, please contact a member of the Social Housing team.

 Birketts’ upcoming webinars can be found on our Events pages.

 The content of this article is for general information only.
 It is not, and should not be taken as, legal advice.
 If you require any further information in relation to this article please contact the author in the first instance.
 Law covered as at November 2020.